vwkd/code-web/Developer Tools/Programming Principles.md

 ## Version identifier

+- Use [Semantic Versioning](https://semver.org/), deterministic version pinning, separate commit to update dependencies
+- "Version numbers signal the intent of the release, but don’t guarantee anything." - [Joel Parker Henderson - Versioning](https://github.com/joelparkerhenderson/versioning)
-- Use [Semantic Versioning](https://semver.org/), for discussion see [Joel Parker Henderson - Versioning](https://github.com/joelparkerhenderson/versioning)
+- "Semver is like traffic lights.
+Cars may run them, but it doesn't mean they are useless." - [Joel Parker Henderson - Versioning](https://github.com/joelparkerhenderson/versioning)
 - "In Web Development the Hamster Wheel of Backwards Incompatibility has become more of a Hamster Centrifuge." -  Steve Losh
 - "Every backwards-incompatible change costs the world an amount of time." - Steve Losh on [Volatile Software](https://stevelosh.com/blog/2012/04/volatile-software/)